mkondzie/STS/README.md

 ```

 ## Analysis
-In order to analyze data for one module (example data included), run the following command:
+In order to analyze data for one module (sample data included), run the following command:
 ```
 $ ./analyze_pscan.sh M4DL0B1001611B2/
 ```